Germany's famed Oktoberfest opens after two-year pandemic hiatus

 In its 200-year history, the world's biggest folk festival has been cancelled just 26 times, mostly due to World Wars I and II but also twice due to cholera outbreaks.

 The last time the festival was held in 2019, the 6.3 million guests drank more than 7.3 million litres of German beer.
-Oktoberfest generates about €1.2 billion in income.
+Oktoberfest generates about €1.2 billion (US$1.2 billion) in income.

 Three hours before Reiter tapped the first keg, revellers rushed to secure seats in the huge beer tents as the gates to the festival opened.